Chosen: Top 10 "Magical Treehouses" from around the World, USA Today, May 2015

 Treehouse package includes canoeing... ...canoes, shuttle service, secure parking, trip logistics... walking trails through 100 acres of our Private Wildlife Refuge, 1 1/2 miles of riverfront...

 The treehouses are a half-way stop on a 23-mile canoe trip on an undeveloped river.
 They are comfortable camping... off the grid... no electricity... no running water (except of course the river).
-They have futons, furnished kitchen with propane stove, tiki torches, oil candles, outhouses and propane grills.
+They are lit with oil candles, have a furnished kitchen and propane stovetop, futons and pillows, an outdoor propane grill and tiki torches, and outhouses.
+You bring a cooler, drinking water, and sleeping bag/pillow case.

-Meet us at 9:30 in the morning for your shuttle upriver, paddle 13 miles to your treehouse, stay a night or more in your cozy perch, then next day continue paddling downriver 10 miles back to your car.
+Meet us at 9:30 in the morning for your shuttle upriver, paddle 13 miles to your treehouse, and stay a night or more in your cozy perch, enjoying walking trails and summer swimming.
+Next day checkout from the treehouse is 11:00; continue paddling downriver 10 miles, ending up back at our outpost/your car.

 We recommend that you have canoeing experience sufficient to steer around fallen trees on outside bends in a moderate flow (1-3 knots).
 This is a self-guided trip.

-Children: should be 11 or older, each one accompanied by at least one adult: price is $35 less than adult prices.
+Children: must be 11 or older, each one accompanied by at least one adult: price is $30 less than adult prices.

 Sorry, no pets.